Republic of Sudan (1956–1969): Post-October 1964

 In March 1967, the government held elections in thirty-six constituencies in pacified areas of the south.
 Sadiq al Mahdi's wing of the Umma won fifteen seats, the federalist SANU ten, and the NUP five.
-Despite this apparent boost in his support, however, Sadiq's position in parliament had become tenuous: concessions he had promised to the south in order to bring an end to the civil war were not agreed.
+Despite this apparent boost in his support, Sadiq's position in parliament had become tenuous: concessions he had promised to the south in order to bring an end to the civil war were not agreed.
 The Umma traditionalist wing opposed Sadiq al Mahdi: they argued strongly against constitutional guarantees for religious freedom and his refusal to declare Sudan an Islamic state.
 When the traditionalists and the NUP withdrew their support, the government fell.

 In May 1967, Mahjub became prime minister and head of a coalition government whose cabinet included members of his wing of the Umma, of the NUP, and of the PDP.
 In December 1967, the PDP and the NUP formed the DUP under Azhari's leadership.
 By early 1968, widening divisions in the Umma threatened the survival of the Mahjub government.
 Sadiq al Mahdi's wing held a majority in parliament and could thwart any government action.
 When Mahjub dissolved parliament Sadiq refused to recognize the legitimacy of the prime minister's action.
 An uneasy crisis developed: two governments functioned in Khartoum — one meeting in the parliament building and the other on its lawn — both of them claimed to represent the legislature's will.
 The army commander requested clarification from the Supreme Court regarding which of them had authority to issue orders.
 The court backed Mahjub's dissolution; and the government scheduled new elections for April.

 Although the DUP won 101 of 218 seats, no single party controlled a parliamentary majority.
 Thirty-six seats went to the Umma traditionalists, thirty to the Sadiq wing, and twenty-five to the two southern parties—SANU and the Southern Front.
-The SCP secretary general, Abd al Khaliq Mahjub, also won a seat.
+The SCP secretary general, Abdel Khaliq Mahjub, also won a seat.
 In a major setback, Sadiq lost his own seat to a traditionalist rival.
-Because it lacked a majority, the DUP concluded an alliance with Umma traditionalists, who received the prime ministership for their leader, Muhammad Ahmad Mahjub, and four other cabinet posts.
+Because it lacked a majority, the DUP created an alliance with the Umma traditionalists, who received the prime ministership for their leader, Muhammad Ahmad Mahjub, and four other cabinet posts.
 The coalition's program included plans for government reorganization, closer ties with the Arab world, and renewed economic development efforts, particularly in the southern provinces.
 The Muhammad Ahmad Mahjub government also accepted military, technical, and economic aid from the Soviet Union.
 Sadiq al Mahdi's wing of the Umma formed the small parliamentary opposition.
 When it refused to participate in efforts to complete the draft constitution, already ten years overdue, the government retaliated by closing the opposition's newspaper and clamping down on pro-Sadiq demonstrations in Khartoum.